LAST REVIEWED Mar 08 2021 17 MIN READ

 What is a 401(k) match?

-Employees can contribute up to $19,500 to their 401(k) ($19,000 in 2019), or up to $26,000 ($25,000 in 2019) if they’re over 50 years old.
+Employees can contribute up to $19,500 to their 401(k), or up to $26,000 if they’re over 50 years old (for both 2020 and 2021).
 Employers can offer to match employee contributions up to a certain percentage.
 Employers won’t often match 100% of your contributions dollar for dollar, but they can contribute a significant amount of money.
 Most employers partially or fully match employee contributions up to 6% of the employee’s salary.
 Let’s see what that looks like:

 401(k) matching and profit-sharing programs are two of the most valuable benefits options you can offer employees who are focused on saving for their retirement.